walshg3/walshg3.github.io/content/about.md

 ![Photo of me](/aboutme.png)

 My name is Greg Walsh, and this is my personal blog.
-My hopes is to share my thoughts, experiences, and insights on various topics, including technology, programming, and personal development.
+My hope is to share my thoughts, experiences, and insights on various topics, including technology, programming, and personal development.

 I am a PKI Security Engineer for the FAA ✈️ and help run a small MSP (Managed Service Provider) on the side.
 I also teach Java and Python Programming courses at Stockton University.
 I have a passion for technology and enjoy exploring new tools and techniques to improve my skills.
 I also love to share my knowledge with others, whether through teaching or writing.